-Each year ILR welcomes scholars from around the world to pursue research interests in industrial and labor relations.
+Each year ILR welcomes scholars from around the world to further their research and/or create new collaborative research partnerships in industrial and labor relations.

 Graduate students currently enrolled at other institutions are not eligible for the Visiting Fellows Program.
-Cornell University cannot accommodate graduate students from other institutions who want to come to The ILR School for research or internships.
+A PhD is one of the requirements.
+Cornell University cannot accommodate graduate students from other institutions who want to come to the ILR School for research or internships.

 Becoming a Fellow

-Becoming a visiting research fellow in the ILR School is through nomination by an ILR faculty member.
+Becoming a Visiting Fellow in the ILR School is through nomination by an ILR faculty member.
+Visiting Fellow candidates must have pre-established, current academic and professional connections with faculty and research partners.
 We have a limited number of Visiting Fellow slots each year so appointments are selective.

 Visiting Fellows are expected to contribute to the intellectual life of the school.
-This contribution may take the form of short course offerings, and/or presentation of your research in faculty seminars within the school and in Cornell generally.
-Visiting Fellows will also be expected to contribute to the Visiting Fellow Working Paper Series, a web based series.
+This contribution may take the form of presentations of your research in faculty seminars within the school and the Cornell community.
 In keeping with U.S. visa eligibility rules, visitors must remain in residence at ILR for the term of the appointment.

 Please email International Programs office for more details and questions.

 Atak Ayaz’ doctoral dissertation titled "Wine Complexities: Post-Industrial Production and Sentiments in Turkey" narrates the different phases of creation and various aspects of the valuation of qu